Nikki Wordsmith Blogging and Journalism: Writing for the Internet

 Yes, the bias is out in the open but it doesn’t mean we can’t strive to channel cleaner points of view.

 To me these days, the Internet seems to be the more honest collector and container of knowledge.

 The Internet forces freedom into me and my writing that I humbly hope helps produce:

 Well researched content

 Here’s some pieces I am particularly proud of:

 Artist David Shrigley said my piece on Big Issue Seller Colin Britt at his show How Are You Feeling? was the ‘best of the bunch’.
 The Muhammad Ali blog about the world’s shortest poem, sits at #1 on Google rankings.
 If only all politician’s spoke with a Lancashire accent like Sir Lindsay Hoyle the Speak of the House of Commons.
 And of course, I followed in the footsteps of Hunter S. Thompson himself at The 138th Kentucky Derby.

-If you would like an original, uniquely told, well-researched piece of blogalism that people and search engines love, do the write thing and get in touch or leave a comment below.
+If you would like an original, uniquely told, well-researched articles, blogs or journalism that people and search engines love, do the write thing and get in touch.

 I spend a lot of my time raising my daughter and hanging out with my family.

 I also do my own creative writing and help people who are stuck for words.